-In general, an establishment/location creation on the Business Register occurs shortly after a BN is created for each business registrant by CRA.
-The BN registrations are used to update the Business Register database on a weekly basis, which results in most new business establishments/locations being created only a few weeks after their administrative entry.
-For a small number of business establishments/locations the creation process is delayed by the imprecision or the lack of information concerning the nature of business activity as submitted to CRA.
-For these cases, the business is contacted to obtain the necessary information for the creation of an establishment/location record.
+In general, an establishment creation on the Business Register occurs shortly after a BN is created for each business registrant by CRA.
+The BN registrations are used to update the Business Register database on a weekly basis, which results in most new business establishments being created only a few weeks after their administrative entry.
+For a small number of business establishments the creation process is delayed by the imprecision or the lack of information concerning the nature of business activity as submitted to CRA.
+For these cases, the business is contacted to obtain the necessary information for the creation of an establishment record.

-^{} A business has one or more establishments/locations.
-See sections "Statistical Establishment" and "Statistical Location" for more details.
+^{} A business has one or more establishments.

-Since the primary trigger of an establishment/location creation is the CRA administrative source, only businesses with a BN are represented on the CBP.
+Since the primary trigger of an establishment creation is the CRA administrative source, only businesses with a BN are represented on the CBP.
 However, all small unincorporated businesses, indicating annual sales of less than \$ 30,000, and without an employee payroll, are excluded from the CBP counts.
-The population of those small unincorporated businesses is approximately 600,000.
+The population of those small unincorporated businesses is approximately 1,600,000.